nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 KRKNWK-15749: Invalid ZAP Tool revision used
   The ZAP Tool revision used for the |NCS| v2.1.1 and v2.1.2 releases is not compatible with the :file:`zap` files that define the Data Model in |NCS| Matter samples.
-  This resuls in the ZAP Tool not being able to parse :file:`zap` files from Matter samples.
+  This results in the ZAP Tool not being able to parse :file:`zap` files from Matter samples.

   **Workaround:** Check out the proper ZAP Tool revision with the following commands, where *<NCS_root_directory>* is the path to your |NCS| installation: